 -

-Attach a replacement handle (zipper pull) and close with pliers.
+Attach replacement pull and close with pliers.

-4) Zipper snags/stops at a certain point
+4) Zipper sticks/jams at a certain spot

-- Find the place where it hooks.
+- Find the spot where it sticks.

 - Then clean + lightly lubricate (see point 2).